• Menu

 It’s here that you can expect to come across confiscated firearms, illicit drugs, and even preserved organs from victims of crime.

-The city’s seedy underbelly is on full display here, especially with the famous cold cases room.
+The city’s seedy underbelly is on full display here, especially with the famous cold cases room – I’m anointing this one top of the best museums in Vancouver for lovers of true crime.

 Insider’s tip: The Police Museum, in accordance with the Vancouver Police Historical Society, offers walking tours of Gastown and Chinatown.